Cyfrin/Updraft/courses/security/1-review/8-storage/+page.md

 }
 ```

+In the code example above, `myArray.length` is stored in `storage slot [0]`, while the elements within the array (myArray.push(\_number)) are stored at `storage slot [keccak256(0)]`.

 ## Constant and Immutable Variables

 Interesting to note is the fact that constant and immutable variables do not occupy spots in `Storage`.
 This is because such variables are incorporated within the bytecode of the contract itself.
 Solidity automatically substitutes any reference to these variables with their declared values.
-Minor intricacies like these are what make Solidity a highly efficient language for smart contracts.

 ```js
 contract exampleContract {